Procedures for the Events Committee and the Semi-Annual Chapter Meetings

 Other Events

-The Events Committee oversees other events held during the year, such as the winter Hot Stove League meeting.
-Road trips and other outings may be scheduled by this committee or by others.
-The book club, bi-monthly breakfast get-together, and vintage base ball events are not within the purview of the Events Committee.
+The Events Committee oversees other events held during the year.
+The book club and bi-monthly breakfast get-together are not within the purview of the Events Committee.

 Chapter Meeting Checklist